Chapter 18 : Where is Nitwit?

-“Jean Smith,” Hermione replied, hurrying on when she noticed Ron looking mutinous.
+“Jean Thomas,” Hermione replied, hurrying on when she noticed Ron looking mutinous.
 “I was thinking that we’d only rent one room so we can save a little money.”
 She didn’t say, but she was worried about how he’d handle the Muggle room.

 “What about at night?”
 Ron sounded scandalized.
 “That would make you a scarlet woman!” he continued in a whisper.

 Hermione rolled her eyes.
 “You do realize that the motel rooms have two beds?”